Last updated on January 14th, 2026 at 05:00 pm

 Can I get a good deal at an RV show?

 The short answer is YES.
-Dealer markups are high, and dealers have to haul their rigs to the event grounds.
-They don’t want to haul them back unsold.
+Dealer markups are high, so they have lots of room to bargain.
+They don’t want to haul their gigs back to the dealership unsold.
 If you’re ready to buy, make your best deal and compare offers.
-Don’t be too eager, but it does pay to show interest and let the sales associates know that you are in the market.
+Don’t be too eager, but it does pay to show some interest.

-Make a list of what you need in your recreational vehicle and set priorities.
+… Make a list of what you need in your recreational vehicle and set priorities.
 Everything is a compromise.
-You won’t always get what you want, but you can come close.
+You won’t always get what you want for the price you’re willing to pay, but you can come close.

-You should also have a storage plan before you buy.
-Know your zoning laws, and check prices of storage lots if you can’t park your new RV at home.
-Storage can be a major expense and may actually cost more than your monthly RV loan payments.
+… Have a storage plan before you buy.
+Know your zoning laws.
+If you can’t park the RV at home, research the cost of storage lots.
+Storage is a major expense that could actually cost more than RV loan payments.

 Awning: A powered rollout awning on most new recreational vehicles to provide shade and protection from rain.